 We can treat 98% of patients

 Some clinics turn away up to 20% of people as they believe that they are not suitable for laser eye surgery.
 But that doesn’t always mean those people can’t be helped.
 More often, it just means that a specific clinic can’t help them.
-The London Vision Clinic can treat 98% of those who come to us.
+The London Vision Clinic can treat 98% of those who contact us.

 Why are so many more patients suitable for laser eye surgery at the London Vision Clinic?

 - Our laser eye surgeons are among the very best in the world.

 - We believe in helping all patients, not just the quick and easy cases.

 - We take the time to analyse each patient’s eyes in great detail, and have the expertise and technology to customise treatments for each individual eye.